traversaro/awesome-fmi/README.md

 ## FMI 3

+The latest (as of June 2024) stable release of the FMI 3 specification is `3.0.1`, released on 2023-07-10 .
+You can find the text of the FMI specification 3.0.1 at https://fmi-standard.org/docs/3.0.1/ .
-FMI 3.0  was recently released.
-General information on the FMI 3.0 feature list can be found in https://fmi-standard.org/faq/, and the standard text source can be found at https://github.com/modelica/fmi-standard .
-You can find the latest, automatically generated version of the FMI 3.0 standard at https://fmi-standard.org/docs/3.0-dev/ .
+General information on the FMI 3.0 feature list can be found in https://fmi-standard.org/faq/ .

-**Warning: FMI 3.0 was recently released, and most of the tools listed in the following they support it only in an experimental way.
-If you want stable tools, use FMI 2 for the time being.**

 Some of the projects listed in the previous section also support for FMI 3 :
 - **Examples**: